denten-books/plain-text/4-format.md

 history of formalism became ingrained in the material contingencies of word processing emerging in the middle of the twentieth century.
 A kind of a computational formalism will give us the means to reveal a layer of formatting shaping every digital document.
-Finally, I will end the chapter in a discussion about speculative formalism.
+Finally, I would like to extend computational formalism towards its speculative and as yet unrealized edge cases.
+In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

 ## Form and Content